pocc/tshark.dev/README.md

 <a href="https://tshark.dev"><img src="/images/tshark_logo.cmp.png" alt="tshark.dev screenshot"/></a>
 <br><br>

-[tshark.dev](https://tshark.dev) exists to teach you about packet analysis.
+[tshark.dev](https://tshark.dev) exists to teach you about packet analysis using **tshark**, the command-line packet analyzer that's part of the Wireshark project.

+## About tshark and Wireshark

+- **tshark** (lowercase) is the command-line network protocol analyzer
+- **Wireshark** refers to:
+  - The GUI application for packet analysis
+  - The Wireshark project/suite of tools (which includes tshark, dumpcap, editcap, and more)

+This site focuses primarily on command-line packet analysis with **tshark**, though many concepts apply across the entire Wireshark suite.

 The main aim for the site is to provide example usage of working with packets and hopefully give back something to the networking community in the process.

 This website is built using [hugo](https://gohugo.io/), an open-source static site generator.
 Most of the HTML/CSS/JS, shortcodes, and partials come from the [Learn Theme](https://learn.netlify.com/en/).

 ## Build it